varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    The ``vcl_backend_response`` built-in subroutine is designed to avoid caching in conditions that are most probably undesired.
-   For example, it avoids caching responses with cookies, i.e., responses with ``Set-cookie`` HTTP header field.
+   For example, it avoids caching responses with cookies, i.e., responses with ``Set-Cookie`` HTTP header field.
    This built-in subroutine also avoids *request serialization* described in the `Waiting State`_ section.

    To avoid *request serialization*, ``beresp.uncacheable`` is set to ``true``, which in turn creates a ``hit-for-pass`` object.